 Children create their own class charter with the teacher at the start of the year so behaviour expectations are clear and agreed.

 We operate a traffic light system for behaviour and every day brings a fresh start.
-All children begin on the ‘green’ and aspire to move to one of the stars which recognises their efforts in line with our school learning behaviours: to be CURIOUS, to CONCENTRATE, to CO-OPERATE, to SELF-IMPROVE.
+All children begin on the ‘green’ and aspire to move to one of the stars which recognises their efforts in line with our school learning behaviours: to be CURIOUS, to CONCENTRATE, to be RESILIENT, to CO-OPERATE, to SELF-IMPROVE.
 And to always act with PRIDE: Positivity, Respect, Inspiration, Determination and Excellence.

 A verbal warning is always given before any consequence is applied, unless the behaviour is more serious.

 If the negative behaviour continues, the child’s name is moved to orange.
 Consequence: child misses 5 minutes of the next break time.
 If behaviour continues, the child’s name is moved to red.
-Consequence: child misses all of break time or 15 minutes of lunchtime.
+Consequence: child misses all of their break time or 15 minutes of their lunchtime.

 When in the orange, the child is given an opportunity to move back into the green, before the consequence is applied, if there is sufficient time.